• Menu

 The end of the cult of Apollo and the advent of Christianity

-In Roman times, the cult of Apollo gradually lost importance until the Roman Empire strictly forbid pagan rites in 392.
-A Christian city was established on the site of the sanctuary before disappearing in the 7th or 8th century AD.
+In the Roman era, the cult of Apollo gradually lost its significance until pagan rites were banned by the Roman Empire in 392 AD.
+A Christian town was then established on the site of the sanctuary, but it disappeared in the 7th or 8th century AD.

 💡 Delphi in the Unesco World Heritage 💡